-Policies and Procedures are located on the Shared Drive, Read\Only folder, labeled PoliciesProcedures.
+Policies and Procedures are located on the Shared Drive, Read_Only folder, labeled PoliciesProcedures.
+As of September 19, 2022, policies can be accessed from PolicyStat.
 Many policies are located in the "Administrative Policies & Procedures", a subfolder of the main folder referenced above.
-An icon on most desktops provides a shortcut to the policy folder.
+An icon on most desktops provides a shortcut to PolicyStat.
 You may search for policies using the search icon and key words in the root folder.
 If you are unable to locate a policy, please contact your supervisor for assistance.
 Please view key policies in this resource guide or on the shared drive.
-Policies are located on Shared Drive, read only: S:\Read\Only\PoliciesProcedures.
+Policies are located on Shared Drive, read only: S:\Read_Only\PoliciesProcedures.
 Key HR policies for you to review are attached in Appendix IX in this resource guide.